 Life Saving Potential of Alpha Lipoic Acid

+Alpha lipoic acid is one of the most powerful nutrients to reduce inflammation and stabilize blood sugar levels.
 The scientific world has increasingly become more aware of the crucial relationship between dietary habits and chronic disease.
 The Institute of Cancer Researcher, Dr. Mel Greaves, weighs into the debate and proposes that genetic factors contribute no greater than 10% to the development of cancer siting environmental factors for 90% of the blame (11).

 Numerous studies have examined the supplementation of alpha lipoic acid into diet and the ability to prevent and treat nutrition related chronic disease.
 Alpha lipoic acid (ALA), sometimes referred to as lipoic acid, is a powerful antioxidant with key potential to unlocking various health promoting capabilities.
 There is clear evidence that if you have yet to make ALA containing foods a staple of your diet, you should start now.